lmadaus/briefing_generator/README.md

 Requires:
   --python-pptx (https://python-pptx.readthedocs.org/en/latest/)

-  If you are using Python 2.x, you'll need to uncomment the first line of the script by deleting the pound sign:
+  If you are using Python 2.x, you'll need to uncomment the second line of the script by deleting the pound sign:

   #from \__future\__ import print_function, division